 When Kyosuke first reveals his feelings to him, Kazuto doesn’t know what to do, but he isn’t ready to abandon their friendship.
 So, he has a frank heart-to-heart with Kyosuke, where he clearly explains that he isn’t interested in him romantically, but also emphasizes how important Kyosuke is to him.
 I thought it was a touching speech and that scene wound up being my favourite part of the book.
 It’s nice to see characters being so sincere and mature!

-I also liked the relationship that develops between the leads as Kazuto tries to help Jun gain enough confidence to ask his crush out.
+I also liked the relationship that develops between the two leads as Kazuto tries to help Jun gain enough confidence to ask his crush out.
 Kazuto is a warm and open person who isn’t afraid to let Jun know how great he thinks he is, even if he doesn’t think there’s much chance that Jun will ever like him back in a romantic way.
 But with Kazuto being so supportive and kind, it doesn’t take long for Jun’s feelings to start to change and the romance between these two winds up being very wholesome.